 Jerusalem.
 Rehavia.
 An old, dark, crowded garden apartment decorated with supporting columns and plinth walls becomes a well-lighted, spacious and elegant home.

-Jerusalem.
-Rehavia.
-A garden apartment, dark, crowded, strawn with support pillars, and constructive walls, became an elegant, lighted spacious home.
-The apartment was divided into two sections: public and private with the public side facing the busy street, and the private side to a quiet, green backyard.
+The apartment was divided into two living areas – public and private – with the public area facing the busy street and the private one facing a back, quiet and green backyard.